This post may contain affiliate links. Please see our disclosure policy.

 Instructions

-- In a small pot over medium heat add the peanut butter, honey, and coconut oil.
-Heat until everything is melted together, then stir in the remaining ingredients.
+- In a medium saucepan over medium-low heat add the creamy peanut butter, honey, and coconut oil.
+Heat the wet ingredients until everything is melted together, then stir in the remaining ingredients.

-- Line a loaf pan with parchment paper (or use a silicone loaf pan), and add the mixture.
-Smooth the top.
+- Line a loaf pan with parchment paper (or use a silicone loaf pan), and add the oat mixture to the prepared pan.
+Smooth mixture on the top.
 Place in the fridge to set.

-- Once the bars are fully chilled and hardened, cut into 8 pieces, and store in the fridge.
+- Once the bars are fully chilled and hardened, cut into 8 pieces, and enjoy!
+If they are out on the counter at room temperature or in a warm environment for a long time they will soften slightly due to the high coconut oil content.

 XO